miczkejedrzej/Graph_Connoiseurs_project/README.md

-# Repository fro the Semantic Networks project
+# Repository from the Semantic Networks project